thegetty/quire-docs/content/guide/publication-configuration-metadata.md

 ## Adjusting the Default Publication Settings in the `config.yml` File

 The `config.yml` file is a standard and required file for {{< q-glossary "Hugo" >}}, and so also for Quire.
-In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-glossary "Template" >}}s.
+In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-glossary "template" >}}s.
 Users who have worked on other non-Quire Hugo projects will note that those typically use the `config.yml` file to also store publication metadata.
 Given the potentially large scope of this kind of metadata in formal digital publications, Quire instead uses `publication.yml` file inside the `data` directory for that purpose [(see below)](#adding-and-editing-important-metadata-in-the-publication-yml-file).

 The properties in the `config.yml` file are individually documented in the [*API/Docs section*](/api-docs/yaml/), however, a few key items to note:

 - While Quire exclusively uses the `title` value as defined in your `publication.yml` file, other Hugo{{< q-glossary "Hugo" >}} projects require a `title` value in the `config.yml` file, so it is a good idea to include it here as well.

-- The `theme` value should match the name of the folder in the `/themes` directory that contains your theme files; if you've copied the default {{< q-glossary "Theme" >}} and given it a different name make sure to update the value here too.
+- The `theme` value should match the name of the folder in the `/themes` directory that contains your theme files; if you've copied the default {{< q-glossary "theme" >}} and given it a different name make sure to update the value here too.

-- The `params` section includes a number of values specific to various Quire layout {{< q-glossary "Template" >}}s and {{< q-glossary "Shortcode" >}}s.
+- The `params` section includes a number of values specific to various Quire layout {{< q-glossary "template" >}}s and {{< q-glossary "Shortcode" >}}s.
 All are provided with default values, and should be changed with care.
 In cases where a value should be deleted entirely, it is usually best to leave it as empty double quotes (`""`) rather than completely deleting it.

 ## Adding and Editing Important Metadata in the `publication.yml` File